Skip to main content

 We recognise that everyone is at a different stage in their journey.
 Whether you are just beginning to explore your symptoms, waiting for a diagnosis, or have been living with endometriosis for many years, you are welcome to join us.

-The Norwich group usually meets once a month, and all meeting dates are posted on our group page.
+We usually meet once a month, and all meeting dates are posted below under the upcoming support group sessions.
 If it’s your first time attending, you are more than welcome to bring a friend or family member along for support.

 General Session Information